CheetahRobotics/Team10182/prep.md

 ##### Check in and push all code!   #####

 Other tasks if there are spare hands:
+* We should setup the field (tiles only) for driving practice.
 * Finish the other Rev bot so it is a clone of the Brian-bot.
 * Keep working on Benny's bot.